Project management statistics for 2023

 It’s not always the case that organizations know exactly why their projects failed.

-For example, a major indicator of project failure is decision lag, despite it never being featured on self-evaluation surveys.
+For example, a finding by ScrumInc shows that a major indicator of project failure is decision lag, despite it never being featured on self-evaluation surveys.

 In other words, the time it takes for leadership to make decisions directly reflects on the project’s success rate.